Yankees - Tigers Prediction, Odds, Pick, How To Watch

 Why The Yankees Could Cover The Spread

+Last night the Yankees staff gave up just one run, something that is a major improvement over their recent games.
+On the season, the Yankees are 13th in the majors in team ERA, while sitting ninth in WHIP, and 3rd in opponent batting average.
+They sent Michael King to the mound today to make the start.
+King is primarily a reliever but has made two starts this year.
+In those two starts, he has pitched 4.2 innings and given up three runs with two of them earned.

-The Yankees need to find consistent offense.
-In their last ten games, they have scored just 34 runs, but 15 of them come in their two wins.
-On the year, they are 23rd in runs scored, 29th in batting average, 26th in on-base percentage, and 19th in slugging.
-The major production in the last week has some from Aaron Judge.
-In the last week, he has four home runs and seven RBIs.
-He has also scored five times.
-Still, Judge is hitting just .167 in the last week with a .231 on-base percentage.
-He has struggled with strikeouts, striking out 11 times in the last week.
+Seeing Arron Judge break out of his cold streak was huge for the Yankees.
+He had been mired in a slump, like many Yankees, but last night was a good breakthrough.
+On the year, the Yankees are tied for 23rd in runs scored, 29th in batting average, 26th in on-base percentage, and 19th in slugging.
+While having some struggles, Judge had been one of the more productive bats in the last week.
+In the last week, he has five home runs and eight RBIs.
+He has also scored seven times.
+Still, Judge is hitting just .185 in the last week with a .290 on-base percentage.
+He has struggled with strikeouts, striking out 13 times in the last week.

+Meanwhile, Glyber Torres is also producing.
+In the last week, he is hitting .276 with a .323 on-base percentage.
+He has his two home runs and driven in five runs while also scoring four times.
+DJ LeMahieu is hitting .320 in the last week with a .452 on-base percentage.
+He also has four home runs, but that has led to just four RBIs.
+He has scored six times as well.

 Why The Tigers Could Cover The Spread

-The Tiger's pitching did not fare well over the weekend.
-They are now sitting 20th in team ERA, 17th in wHIP, and 18th in opponent batting average.
-They send Reese Olson to the mound today who is 2-5 with a 5.29 ERA on the season.
-Last time out, he gave up six runs in 4.2 innings of work, with two home runs.
-Still, he came away with the no decision as the Tigers beat the Cubs 8-6.
-The Tigers have won his last three starts, while he has given up ten runs in just 13.1 innings of work in those games.

-Meanwhile, at the plate, the Tigers are 29th this year in runs scored, while sitting 28th in batting average, 28th in on-base percentage and 29th in slugging.
+The Tigers offense did not fare well last night.
+They have scored just seven runs in their last three games.
+The Tigers are 29th this year in runs scored while sitting 28th in batting average, 28th in on-base percentage, and 29th in slugging.
 The best bat in the last week has been Kerry Carpenter.
-In the last week, he is hitting .421 with a .522 on-base percentage.
-Carpenter has hit two home runs and a double, leading to seven RBIs.
-He has also scored four times and stolen a base.
+In the last week, he is hitting .333 with a .455 on-base percentage.
+Carpenter has hit a home run, leading to six RBIs.
+He has also scored two times and stolen a base.
 Zach McKinstry has also stolen two bases leading to five runs scored.
-He has a home run and three RBIs while hitting .333.
+He has a home run and two triples leading to two RBIs.
 His on-base percentage is also sitting at .476 in the last week.

-Getting on base is something Parker Meadows has been doing well.
-He is getting on base at a .440 clip in the last week.
-Meadows has done this while hitting .300 with a double, a triple, and a home run.
-This has all led to four RBIs and three runs scored in the last week.
-As a whole, the Tigers are doing a fairly good job getting on base in the last week.
-They are hitting just .219 but they are getting on base at a .323 rate.
-The Tigers are striking out a lot though.
-They have 67 strikeouts in their last six games, which is over 10 per game.
-If they can bring that total down and draw walks like they have, they should have a good chance to push across enough runs to win this game.
+Parker Meadows also comes into this game with a solid streak at the plate.
+He is hitting .278 in the last week but has a .435 on-base percentage.
+In that time he has hit a double, a triple, and a home run leading to four RBIs.
+With the help of a stole base, he has also scored three times.
+As a whole, all but one member of the Tigers who have taken an at-bat in the last week have scored a run, but only one man has scored more than three times.
+Meanwhile, they are hitting just .204 as a team.

+On the mound today for the Tigers will be Tarik Skubal.
+He is 3-2 on the season with a 4.06 ERA.
+Skubal has been solid as of late.
+This month he has made four starts, going 22.2 innings.
+In that time he has given up just 11 runs with nine of them being earned.
+That is good for a 3.57 ERA, but he has a 2-1 record.
+He is also doing well with strikeouts.
+He has six or more strikeouts in three of his last four games.
+Overall, he has 50 strikeouts in just 44.1 innings of work this year.

 Final Yankees-Tigers Prediction & Pick